Last Updated 2 months by Emily Standley-Allard

-Make the most of your blog by turning it into a source of income.
-I always say your blog should have multiple sources of revenue.
-Sponsored posting is just one of them.
+Sponsored blog posts are a great way to turn your blog into a regular passive source of income.
+Let’s go over how you can make money with sponsored blog posts.
+I always say your blog should have multiple sources of revenue and having sponsored blog posts is just one of them.
 Thanks to superior digital technology businesses have changed in how they market themselves and their products.
-You don’t have to have an ecommerce shop to make money.
-You can make money on your blog with sponsored blog posts.
+You don’t have to have an ecommerce shop to make money online.
+You can make money on your blog with sponsored blog posts from top brands and businesses.
 Read on to learn how.

-Blog sponsored posts include any content that a blogger is paid to share on their blog.
-It could be a blog review, a video, a webinar, or promotional material such as giveaways or discount coupons.
+It could be a blog product review, a video, a webinar, or any other type of promotional material such as giveaways or discount coupons.

 It behooves you to be wise about who you decide to partner up with on your blog.
 It’s very important to maintain your blog’s integrity by providing a proper balance between offering valuable information for your audience along with benefits to you.

-In order to attract companies to your blog, a few things need to be established:
+In order to attract companies to your blog, a few important things need to be established:

 - Ramp Up Your Traffic: prove that your blog has high enough traffic that it will reach audiences.
 The larger your blog traffic, the greater you can charge for a sponsored blog post and the greater the potential reach for the brand or company.

 - Search Engine Optimization: Search Engine Optimization (SEO) is always vital in order to ensure your blog shows up high enough in the Google search engine.
 You can measure your domain authority on sites such as Ahrefs.com or Semrush.com which is a complete social media/SEO tool you can use to spy on your competitors, get keywords, backlinks, content analysis and more.
 Scores range from 1 to 100.
 The higher the score the more authority a blog is deemed to have.